-51) To the extent that a usurper legislature may engage in any official acts, the only actions they may take are those day-to-day functions of its office necessary to avoid chaos and confusion.
+- actions they may take are those day-to-day functions of its office necessary to avoid chaos and confusion.
 See also Dawson v.
-Bomar, 322 F.2d 445 (6th Cir 1963) ("the doctrine of avoidance of chaos and confusion which recognizes the common sense principle that courts, upon balancing the equities between the individual complainant and the public at large, will not declare acts of a malapportioned legislature invalid where to do so would create a state of chaos and confusion"); Butterworth v.
+Bomas, 322 F.2d 445 (6th Cir.1963) ("the doctrine of avoidance of chaos and confusion which recognizes the common sense principle that courts, upon balancing the equities between the individual complainant and the public at large, will not declare acts of a malapportioned legislature invalid where to do so would create a state of chaos and confusion"); Butterworth v.
 Dempsey, 237 F. Supp.
 302, 311 (D. Conn.
 1964) (enjoining the Connecticut legislature from passing any new legislation unless reconstituted in constitutionally-drawn districts, but staying that order so long as the Court's timeframe for enacting new districts is followed).
-In keeping with this principle, some of the actions taken by the usurper N.C.G.A. since the U.S. Supreme Court issued its mandate in Covington may have been permissible under this exception for day-to-day functions.

-52) Similarly, a usurper legislature may take actions to reconstitute itself in a legal fashion.
+In keeping with this principle, some of the actions taken by the usurper N.C.G.A. since the U.S. Supreme Court issued its mandate in Covington may have been permissible under this exception for day-to-day functions. - 52) Similarly, a usurper legislature may take actions to reconstitute itself in a legal fashion.
 See Kidd v.
 McCanless, 200 Tenn.
 273, 281 (1956) (determining that an unconstitutionally apportioned legislature must have a way to reapportion itself so as not to bring about the destruction of the state).
 See also Ryan v.
 Tinsley, 316 F.2d 430, 432 (10th Cir.
-1963) (noting the need to a malapportioned legislature to be able to pass an act of reapportionment.).
+1963) (noting the need for a malapportioned legislature to be able to pass an act of reapportionment.).
 Thus, the federal court in Covington lawfully gave the N.C.G.A. the opportunity to reapportion itself, while noting that the status of the N.C.G.A. as a usurper more generally was an "unsettled question of state law" which should be "more appropriately directed to North Carolina courts, the final arbiters of state law."
 Covington v.
 North Carolina, 270 F. Supp.
 3d 881, 901 (M.D.N.C.
 2017).

-53) Amending the N.C.
-Constitution cannot be considered essential to the day-to-day functions of legislative office, nor is it necessary to avoid chaos and confusion.
+functions of legislative office, nor is it necessary to avoid chaos and confusion.
 In fact, allowing this unconstitutional body to amend the fundamental law of the state, of which they themselves are in violation, would itself result in chaos.
 It has been adjudged by the United States Supreme Court that the current legislature is illegally constituted by way of an unconstitutional racial gerrymander - chaos will result if this undemocratically elected body is permitted to take such fundamental steps.
 Elections based on legal boundaries will take place this November.
 In January 2019 a constitutional de jure legislature will take office.
-That constitutional body may take up the matter of constitutional amendments and place any proposals that achieve a three-fifths majority before the people on a future ballot so long as they are presented in a clear, complete and unambiguous way.
+That constitutional body may take up the matter of constitutional amendments and place any proposals that achieve a three-fifths majority on a future ballot so long as they are presented before the people in a clear, complete, and unambiguous way.